tsourolampis/risk-averse-graph-matchings/README.md

 # Risk-Averse Matchings over Uncertain Graph Databases

-Contains an installable module, risk-averse-matching, for finding a bounded-variance matching on a standard graph or hypergraph and generating synthetic graphs, edge weight, and edge probabilities.
+Contains an installable module, risk-averse-matching, for finding a bounded-variance or bounded-standard deviation matching on a uncertain graph or hypergraph.
+Also contains module for generating synthetic graphs with the following attributes:
+- Erdos-Renyi, Barabasi-Albert graph models
+- Bernoulli (weight and probability parameters), Gaussian (mean and variance parameters) distributed edges
+- Uniform, Gaussian, Power Law distributions to sample respective parameters w.r.t. to the edge distribution

 ### Setup